 Shortly after, she transitioned into new responsibilities with Stanford’s compliance and student services departments, working with many aspects of NCAA rules, enforcement, and Cardinal Council (Stanford’s student-athlete advisory committee).

-Goode currently oversees the men’s and women’s volleyball, sand volleyball and men’s and women’s tennis programs.
-She has also had supervision of the softball and synchronized swimming programs.
-In addition to the general sport management duties, Goode works closely with all varsity programs as the primary department liaison to Stanford’s Undergraduate Admission Office.
+Goode currently oversees the women’s volleyball, beach volleyball, men’s gymnastics, and men’s and women’s tennis programs.
+She has also had supervision of eight other sports programs at various times while at Stanford.
+In addition to the general sport management duties, Goode works closely with all varsity programs as the primary department liaison to Stanford’s Undergraduate Admission Office, and holds a leadership role in coordinating internal operations for the Executive and Leadership Teams, Coaches Council, and other department-wide programming.

 Externally, Goode has been involved in both conference and national governance.
 She served a four-year term on the NCAA Tennis Committee, including serving as chair of the men’s subcommittee in 2009-10 and as overall committee chair in 2010-11.
 Goode has been a member of the NCAA Legislative Council since 2010 as the Pac-12 Conference representative and is the NCAA Legislative Council liaison to the Division I National Student-Athlete Advisory Committee.